 Can police listen to your conversation without a warrant?
 What’s a phone booth? | Katz v.
 USA

 Petitioner was convicted under an indictment charging him with transmitting wagering information by telephone across state lines in violation of 18 U.S.C. § 1084.
-Evidence of petitioner’s end of the conversations, overheard by FBI agents who had attached an electronic listening and recording device to the outside of the telephone booth from which the calls were made, was introduced at the trial.
-The Court of Appeals affirmed the conviction, finding that there was no Fourth Amendment violation, since there was “no physical entrance into the area occupied by” petitioner.
+FBI agents attached an electronic listening and recording device to the outside of a public phone booth, capturing his conversations.
+At trial, the recordings were admitted into evidence, and the Court of Appeals affirmed, reasoning there was no violation since there was “no physical entrance” into the booth.

 Anton Vialtsin, Esq.